What is WordPress? (really)

 But database queries are hard!

-I don’t like to write them.
+Maybe not that hard, but they are more work – that’s for sure.
 Tags and categories and bears, oh my!
 Yuck!
-Do I really need to build out a whole administration panel (the front-end for the ‘back-end’) – and the database and the functions to retrieve stuff from the database?… Why do we have to roll our own blogging system – when it’s so common?
-I just want to write stuff and make it look cool and get internet famous!
+Do I really need to build out a whole administration panel (the front-end for the ‘back-end’) – and set up a database and the functions to retrieve stuff from the database and backups of the data?… Why do we have to roll our own blogging system – when it’s so common?
+Can’t we just write stuff and make it look cool and get internet famous?

 WordPress.org – the open-source blogging platform